endymion1818/deliciousreverie/src/pages/post/explaining-technical-to-nontechnical-audience.md

 Our SaaS tool was a _Porsche_, because it was not just what we needed in a neat package, but it was also really nice to travel in.

-We found a very basic cloud tool on AWS (CloudSearch) that was suitable, but had almost none of the features that the SaaS tool had, so I compared it to a _handcar_ that involved a lot of manual work, but would still get us there.
+We found a very basic cloud tool that was suitable, but had almost none of the features that the SaaS tool had, so I compared it to a _handcar_ that involved a lot of manual work, but would still get us there.

 There was a new contender on the market, which was still in active development.
 I compared this to a _concept car_ that I knew would eventually do everything we needed to, but for now it was a nice dream.